 CÉSAR CHÁVEZ PREDOCTORAL DISSERTATION FELLOWSHIP

 This is a two-year residential fellowship.
 Fellows are expected to complete the dissertation before the second year and then transition to a postdoctoral appointment.
 Throughout, fellows are expected to pursue research activities while participating fully in the intellectual life of the department and the college.
-The first year, fellows receive an annual stipend of approximately $36,000 plus benefits and an allocation for research expenses; as a postdoctoral fellow in the second year, the stipend is approximately $55,200 plus benefits and an allocation for research expenses (exact funding levels for 2020-22 will be set at the time of offer).
+During the second year of residency, fellows teach one course.
+The first year, fellows receive an annual stipend of approximately $39,000 plus benefits and an allocation for research expenses; as a postdoctoral fellow in the second year, the stipend is approximately $57,960 plus benefits and an allocation for research expenses (exact funding levels for 2023-2025 will be set at the time of offer).

 Chávez Fellows are part of the Provost's Fellowship Program, a multidisciplinary cohort of approximately ten predoctoral and postdoctoral scholars who share a commitment to increasing diversity in their disciplines.
 Fellows participate together in mentoring and professional development programming, including guidance in preparing for faculty careers.